mad-huS/My-Bizcardx-project/README.md

 ## 4. Uploading into the database:
 These extracted information will be uploaded into the database by clicking on the save button.

-## 5. Creating an web app through Streamlit app:
+## 5. Creating an web app through Streamlit:
 After this we can use various streamlit functions to upload, modify and delete the data present in the database.